puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_virtual.markdown

 You can use multiple resource collectors that match a given virtual resource, and it will only be added to the catalog once.

+Note that a collector used in an [override block][override] or a [chaining statement][chaining] will also realize any matching virtual resources.

 Behavior
 -----